Debbie Brock

-Debbie Brock is an American former collegiate basketball player.
+Debbie Brock (born July 27, 1956) is an American former collegiate basketball player.
 During her tenure at Delta State University under coach Margaret Wade, she led the Lady Statesmen to three straight AIAW national titles while maintaining a 120–9 record.

 Early life

-Brock was born in Jackson, Mississippi to high school basketball coach James N. “Dump” Brock.
+Brock was born on July 27, 1956, in Jackson, Mississippi to high school basketball coach James N. "Dump" Brock.
 At the age of nine, she did a half-time performance during her father's basketball games in which she would twirl a basketball and baton at the same time.
 By the time she reached seventh grade, Brock started playing basketball competitively at junior high and while attending Forest Hill High School.
 In 1973, Brock received the school's most valuable basketball player award (MVP) and the 1974 All-Little Dixie Conference basketball team MVP.
 She was also selected as an All-South Mississippi for three consecutive years and All-State during her junior season.